Breast Cancer Symptoms

 If you suspect you may have breast cancer, Rush can help you get a mammogram quickly.

-Rush Breast Imaging Services are available at multiple locations across the Chicago area: in Chicago (South Loop and our downtown campus), Oak Park, Oak Brook, Lisle and Aurora/Fox Valley.
+Rush Breast Imaging Services are available at many locations across the area: our downtown Chicago campus, South Loop, Oak Park, Oak Brook, Lisle and Aurora/Fox Valley.

-Our breast imaging experts can identify potential breast cancer at early stages; they work with Rush pathologists and other breast cancer specialists to confirm a breast cancer diagnosis.
+Our breast imaging experts can identify potential breast cancer at its early stages.
+They work with Rush pathologists and other breast cancer specialists to confirm a breast cancer diagnosis.

 - Blood tests, such as complete blood count